SmartestWashingMachine/mango2/README.md

 Errors return the string `ERROR (search logs for "Task7 Error")` with response code `201`.

 The currently active translation model will be used to translate the string, regardless of what language the input string is in.
-You can change the active model in the options menu.
+You can change the active model in the settings menu.

 # Where are the benchmarks?